 Combining large scale application with sustainability requires these novel polymers to not only compete with fossil alternatives on price and performance, but also to excel with respect to a 'design parameter' that is traditionally not considered very important: their fate in nature.
 While the polymers should be predominantly non-degradable during their use in most applications, they should be 1-2 orders of magnitude more biodegradable than conventional polymers (such as polyolefins and PET) for which the bio-degradation in nature can take centuries.

 Research has shown that polyester (PET) textile garments lose thousands of microfibres upon each washing cycle.
 These microscopic filaments are not removed in wastewater treatment plants and are emitted to surface water, thus introducing filaments to river systems, oceans, sediments and biota.
 Though public discussion about synthetic microfibres in the ocean has grown, much is yet unknown about these mono-filaments’ form, amount, distribution, fate and long term effects on all life.
 The reason for this lies in the fact that the combination of sampling, extraction and analytical methods used for general microplastics research is not suitable for the tiny PET micro fibres/filaments resulting from textile wear, especially during washing.
-At ISC, in collaboration with Heather Leslie of the VU (Dept. of Environment and Health) we are developing a new, specific method for polyester (PET) microfiber quantification in marine water and sediment.
+At ISC, in collaboration with prof.dr.
+Marja Lamoree of the VU (Dept. of Environment and Health) we are developing new methods for microplastic quantification in marine water and sediment.

 Recent ISC projects are